 South of Sumerlin (Sutherlin) we started noticing some of the mountains along the road seemed familiar.
 It was familiar, the difference was that we had traveled this section of Interstate 5 northbound.
 In early 2018 we were traveling northbound and stayed at Wolf Creek, Roseburg, and Elkton.
 Each stop in 2018 inspired a blog post and I really liked the area even though I didn’t catch any Steelhead Trout.
 I tried but was unsuccessful.
 The stories are in these links.
 Wolf Creek, Roseburg, and Elkton

 This year we were able to stay at Valley of the Rogue (River) State Park again with our friends we saw in Tillamook and Champoeg State Heritage Area.
 These were the same friends that we left at Champoeg State Heritage Area and that did some mooch-docking while we went to Vancouver.
-After our Vancouver visit, we were a couple of days behind them, as we followed them southbound through the Williamette Valley.
+After our Vancouver visit, we were a couple of days behind them, as we followed them southbound through the Willamette Valley.
 It was good to see them again.
 We even got to meet up with some other friends that we first met in Boise.

 We really liked Valley of the Rogue (River) State Park but there was some train and highway noise.
 Not too bad but you could hear it easily if you were outside.

-We really enjoyed our trip southbound through the Williamette Valley, it seems so long ago.
+We really enjoyed our trip southbound through the Willamette Valley, it seems so long ago.
 Especially since we already turned around and are now northbound heading for Alaska (ever so slowly).
 Our next post will be about the first time we saw Mount Shasta, right before it got buried in snow.

 I hope everyone had a wonderful holiday season and want to again say thanks for following us on our trip.